About Early Help

 Phase 2 expanded programme

-Phase 2 of the Troubled Families Programme runs until March 2020.
-There are 6 criteria, which include:
+Phase 2 of the Troubled Families Programme ran until March 2020, and has been extended for a further year depending on the government's next spending review.
+There are 6 criteria:

 - crime and anti-social behaviour